-Sarah campaigns hard for a cleaner environment in London that meets the European Union's strict standards on air and water quality.
-She helped successfully oppose the Heathrow 3rd runway and also opposes any increase in flights at London City airport which would create more air and noise pollution, undermine the fight against climate change and damage Londoners' quality of life.
-The petition she presented to the European Parliament about the scandalous discharge of raw sewage into the Thames has resulted in the planned Thames 'super-sewer' and the European Commission taking the UK to court for breach of waste water laws.
+Sarah has campaigned hard for a cleaner environment in London that meets the European Union's strict standards on air and water quality.
+She opposes a 3rd runway at Heathrow and any increase in flights at London City airport, both of which would create more air and noise pollution, undermine the fight against climate change and damage Londoners' quality of life.
+The petition she presented to the European Parliament about the scandalous discharge of raw sewage into the Thames has resulted in the planned Thames 'super-sewer' following the European Commission taking the UK to court for breach of waste water laws.

 Sarah was vice-chair of the European Parliament delegation for relations with the United States and a member of the delegation to the Western Balkans.
 She takes a strong interest in EU-Turkey relations including Kurdish issues, in the search for a settlement in Cyprus, and in Middle East developments.

 Sarah is a vice-president of Liberal Democrat Friends of Israel.